JohnMurray/busan/decisions/001-protobuf.md

 Require that all messages passed are compatible with a standard serialization format, such as Protobuf.
-Invoke serialization/deserialization with every message send to _fully ensure_ no state is shared, purposefully or inadvertantly.
+Invoke serialization/deserialization with every message send to _fully ensure_ no state is shared, purposefully or inadvertently.

 This approach is _ideal_ in that it most closely matches the ideal of the Actor Model with respect to message passing.
-Messages are immutable bits of data which means that all of the promises of the model are satisfyable, such as location transparency, actor isolation (as sofar as inadvertant state sharing), TK ... (continue list of typical model advantages)
+Messages are immutable bits of data which means that all of the promises of the model are satisfiable, such as location transparency, actor isolation (as sofar as inadvertent state sharing), TK ... (continue list of typical model advantages)

 TK: Go on to talk about
   + protocol/message evolution (distributed systems)